Call Us! Button

 Polly Needs Free Time

-Polly needs a comfy, roomy cage, but she shouldn’t be kept in it too long.
-Your feathered buddy will need plenty of free time every day.
-You’ll need to be diligent about birdproofing.
-Ask your vet for specific advice.
+When adopting a rescued bird, Polly will need a comfy, roomy cage, but she shouldn’t be kept in it too long.
+Your feathered buddy will require plenty of free time every day to thrive.
+Be diligent about birdproofing your space to ensure her safety and well-being.
+Ask your vet for specific advice tailored to the needs of a rescued bird.

 Air Quality